 Living expenses vary according to students' spending and lifestyle patterns.
 Since students do their own cooking, they can determine if they will do their own individual shopping or work together with their roommates to provide for their meals cooperatively.
 Reserve about $100 a week for food.

 Textbooks will cost about $150.
 Additional funds will be needed to cover local travel expenses to and from internships, laundry, movie going and other social and tourist activities, etc. Most of the optional film-related events are paid for by LAFSC.

 LAFSC is unable to provide medical care to students while in attendance.
 The staff will make referrals to local physicians or health care facilities, but students are expected to cover the cost for such visits.
-Students are encouraged to be covered by personal or family health insurance policies and come prepared with appropriate identification and paper work.
+Students are required to be covered by personal or family health insurance policies and come prepared with appropriate identification and paper work.
 Even students with insurance should be prepared to pay for medical services in advance, as many of the Los Angeles area clinics will require such payment.
 Typically an initial visit for diagnosis will cost approximately $125, which the clinic may allow to be charged to a major credit card.